menu

 Living in Berkeley

 Berkeley is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 118,950 people and 36 constituent neighborhoods, Berkeley is the 51st largest community in California.
+With a population of 118,950 people and 36 associated neighborhoods, Berkeley is the 51st largest community in California.
 Berkeley has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Berkeley home prices are not only among the most expensive in California, but Berkeley real estate also consistently ranks among the most expensive in America.